Chrysostomus/update-notifier/README.md

 # update-notifier
-Script to check for pacman and yaourt updates and notify user about it.
+Script to check for pacman and AUR updates and notify user about it.
 Can be called with conky, autostart script or cron.

  This script will notify the user as soon as updates are available.
+It can use the following AUR helpers as backend: yay, trizen, pacaur, yaourt.

 ## Installation